 How to use New-MailboxExportRequest Powershell Command?

-You will need the right permissions to export the data.
-Your user must be given the Mailbox Import Export role.
-This can be done from the Exchange Admin Center (EAC), by following the given steps:
+To run the New-MailboxExportRequest command, the user account must be assigned with the Mailbox Import Export role.
+You can use the Exchange Admin Center (EAC) to assign the required permissions.
+Follow the given steps:

-• After login, click on Permissions and then admin roles
+• Open the Exchange Admin Center (EAC).
+After login, click on Permissions and then admin roles.

-• Click the + button under the Roles
+• Click the Add (+) button under the Roles.

-• Find the Mailbox Import Export and double click on it to add it to the list
+• Find Mailbox Import Export and double click on it to add it to the list.
+Click OK.

-• Add the user who will be used to export data in the Members area and click Save
+• Add the user to be used to export data in the Members area and click Save.

 Exporting the Mailboxes to PST